smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-1.md

 		src="/images/posts/Ecosystems.png" />
 </p>

-We had competing goals compared to some of our clients.
+We had competing goals with some of our clients.
 They needed stability whereas we needed to introduce and validate new functionality.
-Our ability to produce new software at a certain level of testing vastly out stripped the rate that it was being consumed downstream.
+Our ability to produce new software with automated testing vastly out stripped the rate that it was being consumed downstream.
 We had been behaving like we could deploy changes the second they were done but this was not reality everywhere.
 We were a rocket strapped to a steam engine.